4th October 2023

-The crowds have gone and with a bit of luck the weather and sea temperature remain warm - plus autumn is the best time to spot migrating birds heading back south against flashes of red in the trees.
-Here are some of our favourite autumnal short walks - all within easy reach of our properties and dog-friendly properties.
+The crowds have dispersed, but the weather and sea temperature remain warm.
+Autumn is walking season, being the best time to spot migrating birds heading back south against flashes of red in the trees.
+You’ll also benefit from cool, crisp air, balmy sunshine and vivid blue sea vistas.
+Here’s some of our favourite autumnal short walks – all within easy reach of our properties.
+Your four-legged friends would love a walk too, so why not stay at one of our dog-friendly retreats?

 Credit: Matt Jessop for Visit Cornwall